rancher/docs/content/rancher/v2.6/en/cluster-provisioning/hosted-kubernetes-clusters/aks/_index.md

 Before creating the service principal, you need to obtain the following information from the [Microsoft Azure Portal](https://portal.azure.com):

-- Your subscription ID
+- Subscription ID
-- Your tenant ID
+- Tenant ID
-- An app ID (also called a client ID)
+- Client ID
 - Client secret
-- A resource group

 The below sections describe how to set up these prerequisites using either the Azure command line tool or the Azure portal.